-Medical Assistants are cross-trained to perform both clinical (back office) and administrative (front office) tasks within a medical setting, making them extremely versatile.
-Depending on the specialty, size, and location, Medical Assistants perform many different and important tasks on a daily basis.
+Medical assistants are cross-trained to perform both clinical (back office) and administrative (front office) tasks within a medical setting, making them extremely versatile.
+There is no one-size-fits-all job description of what a medical assistant does on a daily basis.
+Depending on the specialty, size, and location of their work environment, medical assistants perform a variety of important administrative and clinical tasks.

 - Preparing patients for examination